 Rebecca Saari PhD Candidate, Engineering Systems Division MIT, 77 Massachusetts Avenue, Cambridge, MA 02139 E19-411-ST9

 As a 4th-year PhD Candidate at MIT, I am building tools to examine and inform sustainable solutions to environmental issues like clean air, clean energy, and climate change.
 I am developing an integrated assessment modeling framework to explore the interactions between energy and environmental policies.
 This framework represents atmospheric processes, environmental policies, and economic impacts.
 I use it to explore the effect of energy and climate change policy on our air quality, and the resulting distribution of economic impacts.

-I’m lucky to work with a lot of great people.
-I’m a member of Noelle Selin’s research group in Engineering Systems.
-I’m also a student affiliated with the MIT Joint Program on the Science and Policy of Global Change, the Program in Atmospheres, Oceans, and Climate, and with Atmospheric Chemistry.
-I’m also fortunate to have been co-President of the Engineering Systems Student Society, a MITEI Energy Fellow, and a Martin Sustainability Fellow.
+I am lucky to work with a lot of great people.
+I am a member of Noelle Selin’s research group in Engineering Systems.
+I am also a student affiliated with the MIT Joint Program on the Science and Policy of Global Change, the Program in Atmospheres, Oceans, and Climate, and with Atmospheric Chemistry.
+I am also fortunate to have been co-President of the Engineering Systems Student Society, a MITEI Energy Fellow, and a Martin Sustainability Fellow.

 Before coming to MIT, I was a licensed professional engineer in Ontario and British Columbia.
 I worked at Environment Canada as an Air Issues Scientist, and at AECOM as an air quality engineer.
 I received my Master’s and Bachelor’s degrees from the University of Toronto, where I worked in the Combustion Research Laboratory and the Toronto Atmospheric Observatory.